 Details: Dir.
 Alfred Hitchcock.
 Perf.
 Teresa Wright, Joseph Cotton, Henry Travers, Hume Cronyn, Patricia Collinge.
 Universal, 1943.

-Synopsis: A young woman (Wright) starts to suspect her favorite uncle (Cotton) of being the “Merry Widow Murderer.”
-In a race against time, Wright needs to look up a newspaper in the library, and the librarian reprimands her for coming in one minute after the library closes.
+Synopsis: A young woman (Teresa Wright) starts to suspect her favorite uncle (Joseph Cotton) of being the “Merry Widow Murderer.”
+In a race against time, Wright needs to look up a newspaper in the library, and the librarian reprimands her for coming in one minute after the library closed.

 Role Call: Eily Malyon as Miss Cochran—Spinster Librarian/Information Provider (female)